fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 warnings, and more.

-In Lab 5, Plugins, on page 97, you’ll learn how to add command-line
+In Lab 5, Plugins, you’ll learn how to add command-line

 options to pytest, alter the pytest output, and share pytest customizations,